Hat Making Tools & Materials

 Most people who want to start making their own hats feel somewhat intimidated by the process and expect it to be a hard craft to master.
 The simple answer is there are many levels and kinds of millinery and It really depends what you want to achieve and if you want to use traditional / historical methods from the base up or you just want a quality finished hat that looks the part and holds up to wear and use.

-I am not a historical hat maker I was a theatrical and film costumer; we make garments and props to look good and of varying quality depending on the requirements.
+The hat patterns and methods in the tutorials have been used for years in theatrical and film costuming.
+In the industry garments and props are made to both look good and can be of varying quality depending on the requirements.
 Personally, I like an item to be well finished inside and out, and the methods given here will certainly produce hats good enough to sell or wear at any posh event, but as with all things costuming there is always someone who will say you are doing it wrong, or not historically accurate.
-Many of my patterns are from historical Parisien originals, but my methods are not.
+Many of these patterns are from historical French originals, but the methods are not.

 Some of my hats can be made with zero sewing, and some do need either hand sewing and machine sewing.
 They will all be easier with a glue gun, preferably a decent make with a fine nozzle such as the Bosch.
-Shown in pictures below.
 I have both mains and battery glue guns and have used now for years.
-The long fine nozzle is perfect for the crown seams using my hat making former. and the battery is more delicate for adding embellishments and decorations to finished hats. t
+The long fine nozzle is perfect for the crown seams using my hat making former. and the battery is more delicate for adding embellishments and decorations to finished hats

-Years ago, I developed a hat making former to speed up my hat making and make perfect seams every time.
-I used to have one for each type of hat, then when I developed the ‘machine’ to sell I improved it and made it a multipurpose machine with separate plate inserts for different hat models and styles.
-All my patterns can be made without using my custom hat making former, but if you want to make hats to sell or Just make perfect hats for a hobby it is well worth the investment.
-This is available on my website.
-You will see me using it in many of the video tutorials.
+Years ago, we developed a hat making former to speed up the hat making and make perfect seams between crowns and sides every time.
+Originally there was one for each different shape of hat, then when the ‘machine’ was developed it evolved into a multipurpose machine with separate plate inserts for different hat models and styles.
+There is now a mini hat version and a full sized hat model.
+Of course all the buckram patterns can be made without using the hat making machine.
+They can be hand sewn or held by hand and glued: but if you want to make hats to sell or just make perfect hats every time for yourself it is well worth the investment.
+Due to some work changes throughout the pandemic of 2020 its not currently in the shop so please use the contact us button if interested in purchasing one or seeing more of the functionality.

 Contact adhesive is a solvent based glue, you apply to both sides of a material, allow to rest until the solvent has evaporated and press the two pieces together.
 It forms an incredibly strong bond.
 It’s perfect on textiles and hat making, the downsides are it must be used in a well-ventilated workspace and is NOT suitable for young children.